 Four day weekend.
 Gotta get it off to a good start.
 Been awhile since we had our 375ml of Ruinart.

 The nose shows, ripe, slightly candied; black cherries, strawberries, kirsch cherries, rich, summertime watermelon, touch of orange citrus family blend, pomegranate juice, hints of fruit roll up & haunting apricots.
 Sea fossils & spray, a little bread dough, grey volcanics, chalky powder, orange, spring flowers with fresh & withering, red & pink rose pedals.

 The palate is full & touch gummy/candied.
 Fruits are well extracted, deep, ruby; black cherries, blackberries, strawberries, kirsch cherries, rich, summertime watermelon, touch of orange citrus family blend, pomegranate juice, hints of fruit roll up & haunting apricots.
 Ghostly, not quite fruit brandy or fruit liqueur character, sea fossils & spray, a little bread dough, not quite medium, white spice with hints of palate heat, grainy, grey volcanics, chalky powder, orange, spring flowers with fresh & withering, red & pink rose pedals.
 The acidity lively and crisp.
 The round, well balanced & polish finish is always consistently satisfying and lingers for minutes.

 Photos of; the House of Ruinart, Dom Thierry Ruinart, nicely light caves and rolling, hillside, Grand Cru Vineyard.

-Not quite sure where “D” gets $83 when you can buy this all day at just under $65. — 4 months ago
+Not quite sure where “D” gets $83 when you can buy this all day at just under $65. — a year ago